Sleep Disorders Among People With Migraine

 Listen to the podcast here.

-A study published in the US National Library of Medicine’s National Institutes of Health showed that insufficient sleep, disturbed sleep, oversleeping and inconsistent sleep cycles, are often reported as triggers for a migraine attack.
+A study published in the US National Library of Medicine’s National Institutes of Health showed that insufficient sleep, disturbed sleep, oversleeping, and inconsistent sleep cycles are often reported as triggers for a migraine attack.

 Morning headache sufferers can then prevent morning migraines by correcting their sleep apnea to achieve quality sleep.
-Though there are a number of lifestyle changes that can help, like losing weight, avoiding alcohol or quitting smoking, there is one proven methodology to correct the physiology associated with sleep apnea.
+Though there are a number of lifestyle changes that can help, like losing weight, avoiding alcohol, or quitting smoking, there is one proven methodology to correct the physiology associated with sleep apnea.

-Airway and Sleep Group use Rapid maxillary expansion, or the DOME, Distraction Osteogenesis Maxillary Expansion technique which changes the shape of your mouth by widening a high-arch palate with associated nasal obstruction to improve the symptoms of Obstructive Sleep Apnea.
-DOME and Rapid maxillary expansion have been proven to improve quality of sleep for obstructive sleep apnea sufferers by enhancing the airway.
+Airway and Sleep Group use Rapid maxillary expansion, or the DOME, Distraction Osteogenesis Maxillary Expansion technique, which changes the shape of your mouth by widening a high-arch palate with associated nasal obstruction to improve the symptoms of Obstructive Sleep Apnea.
+DOME and Rapid maxillary expansion have been proven to improve the quality of sleep for obstructive sleep apnea sufferers by enhancing the airway.